veighnsche/modeld-go-1/docs/managed-llama-instances-plan.md

 - `internal/httpapi/`: stable HTTP surface including `/models`, `/status`, `/infer`, health and metrics.
 - `cmd/modeld/`: CLI + config loader set for external-server adapter.

-Conclusion: the Manager lifecycle, queueing, and HTTP plumbing are already compatible with a subprocess adapter.
-We need to add one and wire it.
+Conclusion: the Manager lifecycle, queueing, and HTTP plumbing are compatible with a subprocess adapter.
+This has now been implemented: the manager can spawn a `llama-server` per model and manage its lifecycle.

 ---

-## Proposed Design
+## Design Summary

-### New Adapter: `adapter_llama_subprocess`
+### Adapter: `adapter_llama_subprocess`

-- A new implementation of `InferenceAdapter` that:
+- Implementation of `InferenceAdapter` that:
   - On `Start(modelPath, params)`, ensures a long-lived `llama-server` process exists for the target model.
-If missing, spawn one.
+If missing, spawns one.
   - Picks a free TCP port per process and starts `llama-server` with flags derived from config (e.g., `-m <path> -c <ctx> -ngl <N> -t <threads> --host 127.0.0.1 --port <X>`).
-  - Waits for readiness by polling `/v1/models` or equivalent.
+  - Waits for readiness by polling `/v1/models` (with deadlines and early-exit on child failure).
-  - Returns a session whose `Generate` forwards to the local `llama-server` using the existing streaming logic (we can internally reuse the OpenAI streaming code already in `adapter_llama_server.go`).
+  - Returns a session whose `Generate` forwards to the local `llama-server` using OpenAI-compatible streaming logic.
   - `Close()` on the session does not kill the process; instance eviction kills the process.

 ### Manager Integration

-- Instance state (`Instance`) gains (or reuses) fields to hold:
+- Instance state (`Instance`) holds:
-  - Process handle/metadata (PID, command line, creation time).
-  - Assigned port and computed base URL.
+  - PID of the managed subprocess and its assigned port (exposed via `/status`).
   - Ready/Loading/Error state transitions reusing existing readiness checks.
 - `EnsureInstance(ctx, modelID)`:
   - If not present, admits into creation gate, spawns subprocess for the model’s `.gguf`, waits for readiness (or returns error).